What is chickenpox?

 Call your healthcare provider if your child:

-- Is acting ill, with a severe headache
+- Is acting ill and has a severe headache.

 When can my child go back to school?

-Your child can go back to school seven days after the rash appears.
-It is not necessary to wait for the scabs to heal.
+Your child can go back to school about seven to 10 days after the rash appears.
+You don’t need to wait for the scabs to heal, but you do need to wait until all the blisters have scabbed over.
+You’re contagious while the blisters have fluid.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy